arm-education/ai-portal-android-app-image-to-text/README.md

 - Java 17, supplied by Android Studio
 - An Arm64 Android device running Android 9, API 28, or later
 - One supported model file downloaded from the Arm AI Portal

-The Gradle build includes only the `arm64-v8a` application binary interface (ABI).

 ## Supported launch models